 Sylvia's education was interrupted when her mother died in April 2010.
 With no means of paying for school, Sylvia faced the end of her education.
 However, Sylvia's destiny was changed when in May 2010, MGEF began sponsoring her studies.
 She received a diploma in Business Administration from Kenya Methodist University in 2014 and earned a degree in Business Administration in 2015.

-Veronicah is the only child in her family of six children to enroll in school.
+Veronicah is the only child out of six children in her family to enroll in school.
 She was born with a disability that required surgery and rehabilitation and still relies on crutches to walk.
 Veronicah has worked very hard to surmount her disability and do well in school.
 Veronicah's father died when she was very young, leaving her mother to sell water and firewood in order to make ends meet.
-Her mother struggled to pay for secondary school and college seemed impossible until Veronicah was offered an MGEF scholarship.
+Her mother struggled to pay for secondary school, and college seemed impossible until Veronicah was offered an MGEF scholarship.
 Veronicah earned a bachelor’s degree in Secondary Education from Kenyatta University in 2016.

 Winnie's mother passed away in May 2007.
 After her death, Winnie's life was completely changed; her father remarried and abandoned Winnie and her four brothers.
 With no one to pay for her education, she would have been forced to drop out of school.
 Winnie was able to continue her education after receiving a scholarship from MGEF.
 In 2015, Winnie graduated from the Regional College of Tourism.